FIWARE/tutorials.Extended-Properties/README.md

 overridden for **NGSI-LD** operations.
 This means that **NGSI-LD** users agree to a common well-defined set of rules for structuring their data, and then supplement this with the rest of the **JSON-LD** specification.

-Whilst interacting directly with **NGSI-LD** interface of the context broker the additional **NGSI-LD** rules must be respected.
+Whilst interacting directly with the **NGSI-LD** interface of the context broker the additional **NGSI-LD** rules must be respected.
 However after the data has been extracted it is possible to loosen this requirement and pass the results to third parties as **JSON-LD**.

 This tutorial is a simple introduction to the rules and restrictions behind **NGSI-LD** and will create some **NGSI-LD** entities and then extract the data in different formats.
-The two main data formats are _normalized_ and _key-value-pairs_.
+The two main data formats are _normalised_ and _key-value-pairs_.
 Data returned in the _normalised_ format respects the **NGSI-LD** rules and may be used directly by another context broker (or any other component offering an **NGSI-LD** interface).
 Data returned in the _key-value-pairs_ format is by definition not **NGSI-LD**.